Elegant yet dainty at its core, the aster is a common flower that has been found in the wild – and widely revered! – for centuries.

 There are several types of asters that you might find growing in the wild and in peoples’ gardens (as well as in floral shops and boutiques).
 The most common are Symphyotrichum oblongifolium and Symphyotrichum novae angliae.
 Another kind of aster is the alpine aster, or aster alpinus.

-Regardless of the scientific nomenclature, the aster has a colorful appearance and an even more colorful history and meaning.
+Regardless of the scientific nomenclature or common name used, the aster has a colorful appearance and an even more colorful history and meaning.

 What Does Aster Mean?